About the Project

 You will retain all rights to your creative work.
 We will NOT be offering compensation for writing a manuscript to be published on the Make Way for Books App.
 We do NOT charge reading fees as this is an educational, not-for-profit project.

 If I submit my manuscript, does that mean it will definitely receive feedback and be read by your team?

-No, we cannot guarantee that every submitted manuscript will receive feedback.
-Only a select number of submissions will be reviewed by our team.
-Though, we will review as many as we are able.
+No, we cannot guarantee that every submitted manuscript will receive feedback, however, all submissions will be reviewed by our team.

 If I submit my manuscript to the Make Way for Books App, should I hold off on submitting it to other writing competitions and publications?